b00241410/How-Long-to-Earn-an-Amount-of-Money-Calculator-/README.md

 Calculation Logic:

-Earnings are normalized to per-second rates, then total seconds required for each target are calculated.
+Earnings are normalised to per-second rates, then total seconds required for each target are calculated.

 Final dates are computed by adding the total seconds (converted to milliseconds) to the user-selected start date.